MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

     val propertyWithImplementation: String
         get() = "foo"
-    // val propertyWithImplementation: String = "Some Val" // not allowed
+    // val propertyWithImplementation: String = "Some Val" // not allowed, no setter is allowed

     fun foo() {
         print(prop)